zziri/blog-ko/_posts/2023-10-09-Overcoming-Cervical-Disc-Herniation.md

 {% include figure image_path="/assets/images/2023-10-10/areas-of-pain.png" alt="" caption="Cervical disc pain area" %}

 # Treatment
 Although I was recommended surgery due to paralysis in one arm, fortunately, I saw improvement in the paralysis and opted out of the surgery.
 It was also too late to receive steroid injections to alleviate pain, so I underwent conservative treatment.
-I heavily referred to Professor Jung Seon-geun's YouTube channel and books for conservative treatments.
+I heavily referred to Professor [Chung Sun-gun](http://www.snuh.org/global/en/blog/00964/paper.do)'s YouTube channel and books for conservative treatments.
 To summarize, the most crucial aspect was living without bending the neck:

 - When using a laptop, place it on a higher surface and use a separate keyboard and mouse.
 - If using a monitor, place it at a higher position to look up.